 Would somebody choose me to raise their child?

-Parents considering placing a child for adoption will have their own views of what they’re looking for in an adoptive family.
-Since every birth parent is different and it is impossible to guess what they’re looking for, the best thing you can do is allow the true you to shine through.
-Although you might think you’re not looking all that good on paper and want to snazz up the old image, taking a nip here and a tuck there, understand that your “wrinkles” may be just what a parent is looking for.
+Every birth parent is different.
+Naturally, each parent considering placing a child for adoption will be looking for something different in an adoptive family.
+Since it is impossible to guess exactly what each expectant parents is looking for, the best thing you can do is allow the true you to shine through.

 What Can I Handle?

-While you’re wondering if others will find you fit to adopt, it’s important to ask yourself about your limitations.
+While you’re wondering if others will find you fit to adopt, it’s also important to ask yourself about your limitations.
 Do you have financial, age, health, or relationship concerns?
-Do you recognize any limits you would not like to exceed?
+Do you recognize any personal limits you would not like to exceed?
 Are there potential situations that would stretch your comfort zone beyond the boundaries?

-Although you can and should request information about the physical health of the expectant mother and a medical history from both parents, babies do not come with warranties.
-Nothing and no one can guarantee that your child will not develop a condition that stretches your comfort zone.
+Although you can and should request information about the physical health of the expectant mother and medical history from both parents, babies do not come with warranties.
+Nothing and no one can guarantee that your child will not develop a condition that stretches beyond your comfort zone.

 Now, with that out of the way …

-It almost goes without saying (but it won’t) that state, federal and local laws on adoption and procedures will be in place and must be followed.
+It almost goes without saying (but it won’t) that state, federal, and local laws on adoption and procedures will be in place and must be followed.
 If you’re adopting across state lines, the Interstate Compact on the Placement of Children will dictate how this is done.
 The legal and procedural requirements are imposed by the laws of the state and county where the adoption will actually take place, which is generally the county and state where the adoptive parents reside.

 Religion-based agencies and parents contemplating placement who have strong religious affiliations may choose to give preference to fellow believers.

-Other children in the home
+Other Children in the Home

-Work and finances
+Work and Finances

 Unless part of a mother’s adoption plan gets very specific about where she wants her child to live, your house is not an issue.
-Fifth-floor apartments in the city or three-bedroom split-levels in suburbia—rented, mortgaged, or owned—it makes little difference as long as it’s safe, clean and has room for a child.
+Fifth-floor apartments in the city or three-bedroom split-levels in suburbia—rented, mortgaged, or owned—it makes little difference as long as it’s safe, clean, and has room for a child.
 If you have a pool, guns, or potentially dangerous animals around, your caseworker will have you make the environment safe.

 If there’s anything in your background you don’t want your spouse to be surprised by, you’d better tell him or her before you start the adoption process.